A nutter's campaign against lads mags has won the support of an influential group of MSPs.

 Protests are a great way of engaging with the public about the issue.

 But the groups seem to be largely failing to attract much in the way of engagement.
-For instance the Daily Mail, well known for getting onboard moralist bandwagons, itself publishes material just a little too close to lads' mags content for comfort, so
+For instance the Daily Mail, well known for getting onboard moralist bandwagons, itself publishes material just a little too close to lads' mags content for

-engagement with their cause.
+attracting wide public engagement with their cause.

-The Co-op supermarket chains has announced that 4000 stores have now banned lads' mags as
+The Co-op supermarket chains has announced that 4000 stores have now banned lads' mags as promised earlier.

 Steve Murrells, the chief censor of retail for the Co-operative Group, claimed: